 Data minimization is applicable to specification authors and implementers, as well as to those deploying the final service.

 As an example, consider mouse events.
 When a page is loaded, the application has no way of knowing whether a mouse is attached, what type of mouse it is (e.g., make and model), what kind of capabilities it exposes, how many are attached, and so on.
 Only when the user decides to use the mouse — presumably because it is required for interaction — does some of this information become available.
 And even then, only a minimum of information is exposed: you could not know whether it is a trackpad for instance, and the fact that it may have a right button is only exposed if it is used.
 For instance, the Gamepad API makes use of this data minimization capability.
 It is impossible for a Web game to know if the user agent has access to gamepads, how many there are, what their capabilities are, etc. It is simply assumed that if the user wishes to interact with the game through the gamepad then she will know when to action it — and actioning it will provide the application with all the information that it needs to operate (but no more than that).

 The way in which the functionality is supported for the mouse is simply by only providing information on the mouse’s behaviour when certain events take place.
 The approach is therefore to expose event handling (e.g., triggering on click, move, button press) as the sole interface to the device.

-Two features that have minimized the data they make available are:
+Two specifications that have minimized the data their features expose are:

 The user agent should not expose high precision readouts